USC Art Gallery has completed an ambitious capital works project made possible through the generosity of the late Arija Austin.

 USC is committed to its communities and this revitalisation gives us the capacity to present inspiring world-class exhibitions and programs that encourage curiosity, inquiry and exchange.

-We will reopen to the public on Monday 17 August with Michael Cook: Undiscovered, the first career survey of this Australian artist.
+We reopened on Monday 17 August 2020 with Michael Cook: Undiscovered, the first career survey of this Australian artist.

 Architects sketch of USC Art Gallery redevelopment